CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Method

-\textbf{Learnability Evaluation} If any of the selected SHARP skill candidates fail to compile, the code and error trace are fed back to the implementor for iterative refinement.
-This process is repeated up to three times.
-Once the chosen skills have been successfully implemented, we train a copy of the goal-conditioned agent on the candidate SHARP skills.
-If the agent shows learning progress on a candidate, it is added to the skill archive.
-Otherwise, it is added to the archive of failed proposals.
+\textbf{Learnability Evaluation}: If a selected candidate fails to compile, the code and error trace are returned to the implementor for iterative refinement, repeated up to three times.
+A copy of the goal-conditioned agent is trained on the entire archive with the candidate SHARPs added to their leanability.
+We define learning progress as a success rate improvement of $\tau = 0.05$ between the first and final evaluation iterations, set to filter spurious successes while retaining gradually-learned long-horizon skills.
+SHARPs meeting this criterion enter the archive, with the rest being logged as failed proposals.